thingsboard/thingsboard.github.io/docs/user-guide/telemetry.md

 ## Telemetry Service

 Telemetry Service is responsible for persisting time series data to internal data storage.
-It also provides server-side API to query and subscribe for data updates.
+It also provides server-side API to query and subscribe to data updates.

 ### Internal data storage